sfreytag/gnrcomparo/README.md

 Try it out here: [http://gnrcomparo.appspot.com](https://gnrcomparo.appspot.com)

-It's built with Laravel & Vue.
+In 2019 it was built with Laravel & Vue.
 I'd been using these for work and enjoying the mix, and wanted to try it out for prototyping a brand new app from scratch.
-It has loads of project generation scaffolding to get something up and running very quickly.
-This current version does not make that much use of Laravel itself, but nonetheless the process seemed worthwhile: I got server-side routing and webpack for free and it's nice knowing there's flexibility to do other stuff in future.
-It can always be stripped back when I know what if anything will be added to the app.
+In the end, it only used Laravel as a front controller to the Vue build.

-The one thing I really do want to add is Strava integration to help compare your Strava route to the GNR without downloading the GPX.
-It'll be interesting to learn the Strava APIs.
+In 2020, I have split the Vue code out of Laravel/laravel-mix and repackaged it as a standalone Vue app.
+Laravel has been replaced by Lumen.
+Google App Engine only allows one app entry point, so Lumen still works as a simple front controller to point to the Vue build.
+Lumen should still provide enough of a framework to coordinate the Strava API interaction and provide endpoints for that back to the Vue app.

 I deployed it on Google App Engine (PHP7 standard environment) because: